How to Start a House Flipping Business in 2022

 Then it is time to start implementing your renovation or rehab plans.

-You need to plan and think about marketing and sell the property.
+You need to plan and think about marketing and selling the property.

 Make sure you commit to your business plan with your finances in place.

 Lack of planning, logistics, and administrative organization will make or break your project.